 In-Device Coexistence (IDC) solution as described in TS 36.300 [2] is extended to address EN-DC operation.
 Only FDM solution, where the list of NR carriers suffering from IDC problems is signalled in IDC indication, is supported in this version of the specifications.
 The requirement on RRM/RLM/CSI measurements in different phases of IDC interference defined in TS 36.300 [2] is applicable except that for NR serving cell, the requirements in TS 38.133 [8] and TS 38.101-1 [12], TS 38.101-2 [13], TS 38.101-3 [14] apply.

+1x Integrated Access and Backhaul

+1x.1 Architecture

+1x.1.1 E-UTRA-NR Dual Connectivity

+The IAB-node can access the network using either SA-mode (option a) or EN-DC (option b).
+For the IAB-node using EN-DC, it also connects via E-UTRA to a MeNB, and the IAB-donor terminates X2 interface as SgNB.

+From BAP and backhaul RLC channels point of view, BAP sub-layer routing only uses NR Uu link.